RatJuggler/guinea-bot/README.md

 The state changes that drive the guinea pig prioritise sleeping and eating, but the internal attributes can drive it from any state to any other state (see the code for the exact rules).
 Sleeping is used as the start state, and the end state can be reached at any time as the guinea pig ages, reaches its lifespan duration and dies :cry:.
 But, the internal state, age/attributes, are persisted to a file on each state change so that the same guinea pig can continue to run after a crash or power outage.
+The file is stored in the current users home directory, there is no option to change this yet.

 ![Image of Guinea Pig States](https://raw.githubusercontent.com/RatJuggler/guinea-bot/master/gp-states.png)

 ## Installing

 Checkout the source code from here:
 ```
 $ git clone https://github.com/RatJuggler/guinea-bot.git